ajyoon/systemf/README.md

 2. The following cell is a flag for what type of argument, where 0 indicates a regular argument, 1 indicates a buffer, and 2 indicates a cell number pointer.
-2. The following cell is considered the number of arguments
+3. The following cell is considered the number of arguments
-3. The following cells outline arguments in the following form:
+4. The following cells outline arguments in the following form:
    1. One cell indicates the cell length of the argument
    2. The following cells indicate the argument contents.
       Multi-cell arguments are interpreted as bytes
       in big-endian form.
+5. The syscall is made, and its return value is dumped to the current cell.

 For example, to call sys-exit, we can give the following code: